False Statement to a Federal Agent

 Contact an experienced criminal defense attorney.

-If you are suspected of, under investigation for, or concerned about omission or making false statements to federal investigators, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you are suspected of, under investigation for, or concerned about omission or making false statements to federal investigators, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.